Cjag01/SSBM-Blender-Stage-Scenes/README.md

-# Blender Melee Stage Pack
+# Blender Melee Stage Scene Pack
 This repo contains .blend files of Super Smash Bros Melee's stages.
 This pack aims for its models to look as close to the game as possible.

 ###